blocknetdx/documentation/docs/service-nodes/setup.md

 	  ```
 	  docker exec -it exrproxy-env_SYS_1 /bin/sh
 	  ```
-	- Another unique feature of the Syscoin container is that the `syscoin-cli` command requires certain parameters to be passed to it in order to work properly.
+	- Another unique feature of [an earlier version of] the Syscoin container is that the `syscoin-cli` command requires certain parameters to be passed to it in order to work properly.
 For example:
 	  ```